Ducasse/DecisionTreeModel-Documentation/README.md

 Now we get to the point of building our decision tree.
 We will do this in a *greedy* manner, meaning that at each step we will choose the attribute that gives us the best information gain, we will split on this attribute and then we will continue the algorithm with the remaining attributes that have not been chosen.

-In our tennis example we start at first with our complete set of examples and all of our attributes.
-We then calculate the information gain given each attribute and we obtain that
+In our tennis example we start with our complete set of examples and all of our attributes.
+The first step of ID3 is to check for our stopping criteria.
+Since not all the examples have the same label and the set of attributes is not empty then we continue with the algorithm.

+We now calculate the information gain given each attribute and we obtain that

 $$ IG(play\ tennis, outlook) = 0.246 $$
 $$ IG(play\ tennis, temperature) = 0.029 $$